WebOfTrustInfo/rwot8-barcelona/draft-documents/how-ssi-will-survive-capitalism.md

 -   Non-traditional economic model; SSI model has by definition no equity upfront.
 All value is created in the Commons.

--   A Commons does generate enough equity for traditional finance models
+-   A Commons does generate enough equity for traditional finance models.

--   Platform tokens have security regulatory risk
+-   Platform tokens have security regulatory risk.

--   Surveillance capitalism has very low friction
+-   Surveillance capitalism has very low friction.

--   Cultural norms (China) resistant to full agency (want backdoors)
+-   Cultural norms (China) resistant to full agency (want backdoors).

--   India (Aadhaar) wants to centralize and maintain control of identifiers
+-   India (Aadhaar) wants to centralize and maintain control of identifiers.

 Pathway Choices
 ---------------

 ### Desired End State

-Open source, standards based code, in a cooperative based financial model, with each coop on their specific policies while agreeing to allow any individual or entity to exit the cooperative, start their own cooperative or operate outside of any cooperative.
+Open-source standards-based code in a cooperative-based financial model, with each co-op on their specific policies while agreeing to allow any individual or entity to exit the cooperative, start their own cooperative, or operate outside of any cooperative.
 See [Rochdale Society](https://www.rochdalepioneersmuseum.coop/about-us/the-rochdale-principles/) and seven principles of cooperatives and [Past, Present, Future: From Co-ops to